-To stay in the eco beauty loop please sign up for the EcoBeautyEditor.com newsletter.
-If you have questions relating to natural beauty and health, please head over to the Eco Beauty Editor Facebook page or to one of this blog’s posts to ask your question.
-Also join me on Twitter, Instagram and Pinterest.
+To stay in the eco and natural beauty loop please sign up for my newsletter.
+If you have questions relating to natural beauty and holistic wellness, please head over to my Facebook page or to one of this blog’s posts to ask your question.
+Also find me on Twitter, Instagram and Pinterest.
+Contact me here.

 Yours in wellness and beauty,

 Shannon, Eco Beauty Editor

 Eco Beauty Editor is a proud judge of the CertClean 2020 Clean Beauty Awards